MHeasell/yuni/docs/developers/readme.txt

-Notes to developpers - General guidelines
+Notes to developers - General guidelines
 =========================================

  - Keep your code as clean and documented as possible, even (especially)